 The Switchgear Committee six technical subcommittees (HV Circuit Breakers, HV Fuses, HV Switches, LV Switchgear Devices, RODE [Reclosers and Other Distribution Equipment], and Switchgear Assemblies) have approximately 30 active working groups or task forces preliminary to formation of working group.
-The Switchgear Committee sponsors approximately 60 standards.
+The Switchgear Committee sponsors approximately 60 standards and have approximately nine new standards in development.
 The list of active working groups fluctuates, with working groups disbanded as their projects are completed, and with new working groups forming on a continuing basis.
-The figure below shows the six technical subcommittee plus the Switchgear Committee Administrative Subcommittee (ADSCOM) and Education, Recognition, and Publication Subcommittee (ERP).
+The figure below shows the six technical subcommittee plus the Switchgear Committee (ADSCOM) and Education, Recognition, and Publication Subcommittee (ERP).